'Dublin' statistics (migr_dub)

 3.4.
 Statistical concepts and definitions

-Member States shall examine the application of any third country national who applies for asylum at the border or in their territory of any one of them.
+Member States shall examine the application of any third country national who applies for asylum at the border or in their territory.

-Requests: For the incoming (resp. outgoing) dataset.
-Requests to take back to take charge of an asylum applicant or requests for information addressed by the Member States (Partner) to the declaring Member State (Geo) (resp. by the declaring Member State (Geo) to the Member States (Partner)).
+Incoming requests: any incoming request (requests to take back/to take charge of an asylum applicant or request for information, etc.) addressed by the Member States (Partner) to the reporting Member State (Geo).

 Total number of requests: Total number of requests to take back and to take charge of an asylum applicant.